 The potential risks with bone broth are histamine intolerance, lead and heavy metals and glutamate sensitivity.
-These pail in comparison to the number one risk: fake bone broth.
+These pale in comparison to the number one risk: fake bone broth.

 Yes, you read that correctly.
 Most store bought or online versions (including those in soup) are mislabeled junk that are bad for your health.

 Because of these issues above, it may cause adverse effects, such as anxiety, headaches, stomach issues, restlessness, low energy, mental exhaustion and concentration problems.
 Let's discuss each in depth.